glendakoh/tisc2025-csit/challenge8.md

 +    args.rval().setBoolean(true);
 +  }
 ```
-And we spot the vulnerability, the getter of the array object can be overwritten by javascript(user controlled)!
+And we spot the vulnerability, the getter (invoked in step 2) is attacker-controlled JavaScript!
 Given that the getter is called after the array pointer is returned in step1.
 This means that we can overwrite the getter with a javascript function that changes the memory layout such that the array pointer returned in step1 that is used in step 4 is no longer pointing to the same array!

-### Exploit Idea
+### Exploit Idea (high level)
-If we create a large-enough inline array called setup-array (simplified example):
+If we create a large inline array called setup-array (simplified example):
 ```css
 [setup_1] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ]
 ```
-In step1, elements2 stores the array pointer pointing to address of setup_1.
-Now we reach step 2, given that we manage to overwrite the getter of toId with a function that deletes setup-array and creates two array(a Uint8Array and a BigInt64Array) in the EXACT same place as setup-array.
+Call swap() in a way that reads the elements pointer (step 1), then invokes a getter we control.
+In the getter, delete setup-array, force GC so the region becomes free, then allocate:
+- a Uint8Array (inline) at the freed slot, and
+- a BigUint64Array (out-of-line header) in the same region.
+Example layout of the exact same memory region after reallocation:
 ```css
 [Uint8Array] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [BigInt64Array] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ] [ ]
 ```

-When we reach step 4, we can end up swapping an element from Uint8Array with the pointer bits of the BigInt64Array since step4 uses the same pointer from step1 and allows swap anywhere within the length of the initial array.
+When we reach step 4 and  we can end up swapping an element from Uint8Array with the pointer bits of the BigInt64Array since step4 uses the same pointer from step1 and allows swap anywhere within the length of the initial array.

 Turns out we can delete the setup-array, call garbage collection to mark the space as free such that when we create Uint8Array and BigInt64Array they will be allocated to the newly freed space, thus taking the exact space initially taken by setup-array.

-With alot of try and error and debugging this was my final exploit script achieving arb read and write to any address we want.
+With a lot of try and error and debugging this was my final exploit script achieving arb read and write to any address we want.

 ```js